caltechlibrary/popstar/docs/workflow.md

 3. Take photos of documents to file into the current destination folder
 4. Go to step 1

 Steps 1–3 are each implemented as their own separate [_Shortcut_](https://support.apple.com/guide/shortcuts/welcome/ios) as described in the [Software](software.md) section.
-The first two steps above use the camera on the phone to take a picture of box or folder labels rather than document pages; the software uses optical character recognition (OCR) to transcribe any text it finds in the image, and then uses the extracted text to create a folder hierarchy for the destination box and folder within the box.
+The first two steps above use the camera on the phone to take a picture of box or folder labels rather than document pages; the software uses optical character recognition (OCR) to transcribe any text it finds in the image and then uses the extracted text to create a folder hierarchy for the destination box and folder within the box.
 The third step currently does not apply OCR to document pages, because we decided it would be better to leave that to a post-processing workflow.